Nneji123/ABUAD-HMS/README.md

 >Note that the installation process may vary depending on your operating system and system configuration.
 If you encounter any issues during the installation process, please refer to the project documentation or contact the project maintainers for assistance.

-# How to Run ABUAD HMS
+# :rocket: How to Run ABUAD HMS
-Running the Application

 To run the Abuad HMS application using Python, follow these steps:

 1. Clone the repository to your computer.